mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/ingress/index.md

 A cluster can have multiple Ingress controllers.
 D2iQ recommends adding your own Ingress controllers for your applications.
-The Traefik Ingress controller that Kommander installs for access to the Kommander dashboard can be replaced later if a different solution is a better fit.
+The Traefik Ingress controller that Kommander installs for access to the DKP UI can be replaced later if a different solution is a better fit.
 Using your own Ingress controller in parallel for your own business requirements ensures that you are not limited by any future changes in Kommander.

 ## Traefik v2.4